learn-co-curriculum/curriculum-team/style_guide.md

 ### Avoid Value Judgements

-Learners, especially in technology, will tend to ape and absorb our opinions about technology.
+Learners, especially in technology, will tend to mimic our opinions about technology.
 A statement such as: "We'll be using Ruby, because this would be Hell on Earth in Java" is often humorous for the experienced, but will be taken and parroted by neophytes in ways that might be dangerous to their